 Page Builder Plugin

 You can use the page builder to create completely custom layouts for individual pages and products.
-This article will show you how to re-create the “Anyway You Want” product in the finesse theme demo (http://demo.organizedthemes.com/finesse/product/anyway-you-want/).
-For reference you can also see the full screenshot of the page with all options open in the demo.
+This article will show you how to re-create the “Anyway You Want” product in the finesse theme demo (https://demo.organizedthemes.com/finesse/product/anyway-you-want/).

 1. Go to products in your WordPress dashboard and click on Add New.

 2. Look in the right hand column and you’ll see a box near the bottom for layout options.
 There’s a drop-down menu there for the “content layout.”
 Choose the Full Width (Page Builder) option.

 3. The large area at the top of the product page, where it has the picture of the girl blowing a bubble is the “hero” or the product.
 To add that, look down below the main content box for a box labeled “Hero Area.”
 At the top there you can select to include the hero area.
 As soon as you select to include the hero more options will open up for you.
 You can enter a title, caption and button for the first slide there.
 You’ll find an uploader for the background image.
 That where the girl with the bubble is added in the demo.

 If you’d like to have more than one slide, you can create additional ones.
 The demo just has one.